དབྱར་རྩྭ་དགུན་འབུ་ Ophiocordyceps sinensis 冬虫夏草

 © Daniel Winkler Photo June 26, 1997, 4400m, Bachen / Baqen County, Nagchu / Naqu Prefecture, Tibet AR

 The long-term impact of intensive collection on caterpillar fungus and its reproduction is not clear yet, but the situation is worrisome.
 From a mycological point of view, it can be speculated that, if the fungus is collected after it had time to release enough of its spores, there might be not much negative impact.
 Handling the fungus might even result in wider "spore" dispersal.
 In many locations caterpillar fungus has been collected for centuries and is still reproducing.
 However, specimens which are collected before spore dispersal are regarded as more desirable than late stage specimens.
 In general, the intensity of collection is unprecedented and we do lack scientific studies on the impact of collection or trials to study the impact of different harvesting techniques.
 In addition, climate change might be impacting the life cycle of insect and fungus.
 In the photo above, the specimen [center] with the narrow sporocarp was dug up before it developed its spore producing cells, known as asci.
 The specimen to the right has well developed perithecia (see photo below).
 Cordyceps gathered early in the season often has not had the time to produce spores. © Daniel Winkler Photo: Karma La, NW Yunnan, June 2008

-Both photos: © Daniel Winkler, Karma La, NW Yunnan, June 2008
+Check out my Cordyceps Expedition in Tibet Both photos: © Daniel Winkler, Karma La, NW Yunnan, June 2008

 Lots of smiles and excitement once that 'needle in the haystack' is found.
 Kongpo Barla, 4400m, Meldrogongkar County, TAR, June 2006 © D. Winkler